utkugurel/tennis-match-predictor/README.md

 ## Data Source

-Match data provided by [Jeff Sackmann](https://github.com/JeffSackmann/tennis_atp).
+Match data provided by [Jeff Sackmann's tennis_atp repository](https://github.com/JeffSackmann/tennis_atp), licensed under [CC BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/).

-## Licence
+## License

-This project is licensed under the MIT Licence - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License** - see the [LICENSE](LICENSE) file for details.

+**Important**: This project is for **educational and research purposes only**.
+It may not be used for commercial purposes in compliance with the data source license.

+**Player Names**: Professional tennis player names are used for factual, statistical, and analytical purposes only.
+No endorsement by any player is implied.

 ## Author

 Created by [Utku Gürel](https://github.com/utkugurel)